RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   + Map: Fly destinations will be randomized to a location on the same map as its original location (e.g. One Island Fly Destination would go to either One Island, Two Island, or Three Island)
   + Region: Fly destinations will be randomized to a location in the same region as its original location (e.g. Sevii fly destinations would go to another location on the Sevii Islands)
   + Completely Random: Fly destinations are completely random
++ Updated option `shopsanity`
+  + Local non-progression shop items can now be purchased repeatedly
++ Reworked option `shop_prices`
+  + Changed so that item's prices are determined by their base price
+    + Vanilla: Items cost their base price
+    + Cheap: Items cost 50% of their base price
+    + Affordable: Items cost between 50% - 100% of their base price
+    + Standard: Items cost 50% - 150% of their base price
+    + Expensive: Items cost 100% - 150% of their base price
+  + Changes shop prices even if `shopsanity` isn't on
++ New option `consistent_shop_prices`
+  + Sets whether all instances of an item will cost the same price in every shop (e.g. if a Potion's price in a shop is 200 then all Potions in shops will cost 200)
++ Removed options `minimum_shop_price` and `maximum_shop_price`
 + New option `shuffle_pokedex`
   + Vanilla: The Pokédex is obtained by delivering the parcel to Professor Oak
   + Shuffle: The Pokédex is shuffled into the item pool